Pretius/pretius-drawing-plugin/readme.md

  - Added left and top calibration into region attributes

+1.3: December 2023

+ - Code changes, plugin can be now used multiple times on one page

 ## Plugin Installation and configuration

  First install SQL file with component tables and included components